kshitijsoni/GSoC-2022--Extraction-of-data-from-tables-in-Scientific-papers/TabularData_Extractor/Readme.md

   7.2 MAIN for python 3.py file(if you have python 3 installed in your system). \
    Once code runs itself, you can see the Excel output in 'OUT FILES' folder.

-8. OR Run MAIN_for_python_5.py
+8. OR run directly by\
+    python MAIN_for_python_5.py

 IF YOU HAVEN'T INSTALLED TESSERACT AND POPPLER BEFORE YOU NEED TO MAKE THESE CHANGES TO MAKE THE INSTALLATION FILE WORK.

 FOR TESSERACT:
-If facing problem in using pytesseract then add/replace the following config (Line 28 in the pytesseract.py), if you have tessdata error like: "Error opening data file.."
+If facing problem in using pytesseract then add/replace the following config (Line 28 in the pytesseract.py), if you have tessdata error like: "Error opening data file"

         #This should be the address where you have installed Tesseract OCR(default adress will be same as I have written in the next two lines)

         tesseract_cmd = r"C:\Program Files (x86)\Tesseract-OCR\tesseract.exe"